Scripture |

 |

-6 And he built fenced cities in Judah: for the land had rest, and he had no war in those years; because the LORD had given him rest. |
+6 And he built cities of defence, in Judah,–for the land had quiet, nor was there near him any war, in these years, because Yahweh had given him rest. |

 Built fenced cities – Fortress cities as a protection against attack from Egypt on the south and west, from Syria on the north and east, and from the ten-tribe kingdom on the immediate north.
 R3392:6